 • When a fax call is coming in, click Receive Now in the Fax Console menu bar.

 To view and print a fax

-1. In the Fax Console tree, click Inbox, then double-click the fax you want to view.
+- 1. In the Fax Console tree, click Inbox, then double-click the fax you want to view. - 2.
+Click the printer icon to print the fax.